the roots of rap: LYRICS AND HISTORY:

-Words as Events: Cretan Mantinádes in Performance and Composition.
+Words as Events: Cretan Mantinádes in Performance

 On the Greek island of Crete, the spoken word and storytelling function as conveyors of collective memory, local history, and as an outlet for exercising creativity and imagination.
 An example of that is the mandinádes folk poetry genre, fifteen-syllable rhymed couplets in iambic meter, each divided into an eight- followed by a seven-syllable part, where the fourteenth syllable must be stressed and the fifteenth unstressed.
 In fact, to be considered a genuine Cretan, one must know how both to recite and to compose mandinádes; in addition to serving as entertainment, they are also a means of expression of identity and a forum for discussing local issues, providing an opportunity for Cretans to express and debate their respective philosophies of life.
 Their meaning is judged for its performance and social appropriateness in relation to the occasion but also to the larger social and historical context of the community, transforming music and dance experiences into living memories.